Bloggbild för: Guide: Natural Tips and Products for Eczema and Dry Skin

 Tip:

-If you have very dry and tight skin, first moisturize with a lotion or thin oil and then finish with a somewhat richer cream.Note that lotions can sting on very dry and thin skin.
+If you have very dry and tight skin, first apply a lotion or thin oil and then finish with a somewhat richer cream.
+Note that lotions can sting on very dry and thin skin.
 However, it usually stops stinging when you apply something richer on top.
-If not, then mix your lotion with a richer product before applying it.
+If not, mix your lotion with a richer product before applying it.For really troublesome eczema or extremely dry skin, a combination of Repair Lotion followed by Calendula balm is good.
+They work very well together and with regular use (at least 2 times a day) you notice an improved skin condition.

-If Repair lotion stings on the skin, it usually stops stinging when you have applied Calendula balm to the skin.Since Calendula balm is not the cheapest in its category, it becomes expensive to moisturize the entire body with the balm.
-The tip is then to apply Repair Lotion first, then moisturize the entire skin with evening primrose oil and then use Calendula Balm on the problem areas.
+If Repair lotion stings on the skin, it usually stops stinging when you have applied Calendula balm to the skin.
+Since Calendula balm is not the cheapest in its category, it becomes expensive to moisturize the entire body with the balm.
+The tip is then to apply evening primrose oil to the entire skin on top of Repair Lotion and then use Calendula Balm on problem areas.

 Thin oils

+Instead of lotions, you can use a thin oil.
+The advantage is that you only use one ingredient, which is preferable if you tend to react to products easily.
 Oils are also economical and cost-effective choices.
-The oil works best when applied together with a little water or directly on moist skin, for example directly after shower or bath.
-A thin oil that doesn't leave a sticky feeling also works under the eyes.
+Oil works best when applied with a little water or directly on damp skin, for example directly after shower or bath.
+A thin oil that doesn't feel sticky also works under the eyes.

-Evening primrose oil or hemp seed oil are two examples of oils that build up the skin's barrier with repairing properties.
+Evening primrose oil or Hemp seed oil are two examples of oils that build up the skin's barrier with repairing properties.

 They are very mild without fragrances and don't irritate sensitive skin.
 Hemp oil can also be used in cooking.